 Michael J. McGuire has been Chief Financial Officer of the Group since January 2006.
 Mr. McGuire joined the Group in 2003 to lead its external reporting, treasury and Sarbanes-Oxley compliance initiatives from Deloitte & Touche LLP where he spent over nine years working in a variety of audit and advisory roles in the United States, Bermuda and Europe.
 In his last role at Deloitte & Touche, Mr. McGuire served as a senior manager in their merger and acquisition advisory practice, providing transaction accounting, structuring and due diligence services to private equity and strategic investors.
-Since August 2015, Mr. McGuire has served as a director of Blue Capital Reinsurance Holdings Ltd. ("BCRH"), a New York Stock Exchange listed, Bermuda-based exempted limited liability holding company of which Sompo International is a 33.2% owner.
-BCRH provides fully-collateralized property catastrophe reinsurance and invests in various insurance-linked securities through its wholly-owned Bermuda-based subsidiaries, with its underwriting decisions and operations managed by Bermuda-based affiliates utilizing Sompo International's reinsurance underwriting expertise and infrastructure to conduct its business.
 Mr. McGuire is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.